longevitytina/massage.ify/README.md

 ##### Features

 - Edit profile
+- Instructions
+- Various styling changes
+  - Techniques in global database will display message that you've added them.
+  - More transitions and icons
 - Timer settings: User will be able to customize time intervals with alerts
 - Submit techniques to the community
   - Users can upload photos and videos